kenken28/EECE381_Group2/README.md

 EECE381_Group2-Module2

+Members: Xu Chen, Peter Wang, Yuxin Xu, Michael Zheng

 ==============

-Members:

-Xu Chen

-Peter Wang

-Yuxin Xu

-Michael Zheng
+.c is the C code on NiosII system on DE2 device

+PhoneActivity.java is the Phone Activity in the Remote App on User's Android device

+MainActivity.java is the Main Activity in the Camera App on Camera Android device

+RunCamera2Activity.java is the Camera Activity in the Camera App on Camera Android device